 ‘Financialization’ at its core is a disbelief on the part of investors.
-Instead of making money by investing in the real economy, investors see making money from financial economy an easier and more profitable endeavour.
+They see making money from financial economy an easier and more profitable endeavour than investing in the real economy.
 The financialization is, gradually, gobbling up the real economy.

 “Today’s companies, like banks, are keeping their wealth in a closed feedback loop where it enriches only a few at the expense of the many.” – Rana Foroohar

 The United States boasts of the biggest financial system in the world.
 Yes, over $80 trillion worth of financial assets.
 Yet the rewards fail to cascade down to the real economy.
-Foroohar emphasises that the problem is Wall Street’s obsession with the holy grail of Economics 101 – shareholder value maximisation.
+The problem is Wall Street’s obsession with the shareholder value maximisation.
 It’s as if only the shareholders have the divine right to riches.

 Over the years this approach has turned into a sinister plan concocted to benefit a privileged few.
-This short-sighted, be-quick-or-be-dead Wall Street style stymies innovation and coerces the management into opting for quick fixes to goose the share prices.
+This short-sighted, be-quick-or-be-dead style stymies innovation.
+It coerces the management into opting for quick fixes to goose the share prices.
 After all, shareholders want to make a quick buck.
 Tell them you wish to invest in R&D and new plants, and they will disappear on you like a bubble.
 It’s a sad fact but actions of public corporations reflect the rallying cry of the Wall Street traders: short-term earnings.

 Until the powers-that-be gear up to re-regulate the whole financial system, long-term opportunities will continue to be sacrificed at the altar of the short-term bumps.
 In most places, the rot starts at the top.
 It’s not uncommon for CEOs to draw 30-80% of their income in stock options and performance-based pay.